Stockholm Beauty Council: Organisation

 The council has thirteen members of which twelve, representing the authorities, organisations, and groups which nominated them, are appointed by the municipal council.
 The thirteenth member, by tradition a Stockholm connoisseur, is appointed by the other twelve members.
 Two of the members are architects representing the Swedish Association of Architects (Sveriges arkitekter) and the National Property Board (Statens fastighetsverk); two are experts on nature conservation representing the Academy of Sciences (Vetenskapsakademien) and the Society for Nature Conservation (Naturskyddsföreningen); two are artists appointed by the Academy of Fine Arts (Konstakademien); and, finally, two are cultural historians appointed by the Academy of Letters, History and Antiquities (Vitterhetsakademien) and Samfundet S:t Erik (a society devoted to the history of Stockholm).
 Four members are representing the major political parties.
 The council elects its own chairman, vice chairman, and secretary.
 It holds sessions once per month.

-The council chairman is Anders Bodin, while the office is headed by architecture historian Henrik Nerlund.
+The council chairman is Inga Varg, while the office is headed by architecture historian Henrik Nerlund.